 The journey is documented here.

 The architecture of this amplifier is reminiscent of the theatre/PA amplifiers of the 30s and 40s by Western Electric and Altec.
 I love the simplicity of these circuits bought up to date with modern iron.
+It is heavily influenced by Lynn Olson’s Karna.

-Starting with the power supply, there is a seperate supply for each stage.
+Starting with the power supply, there is a seperate supply for the high and low level stages.
 This proved to be a major improvement over the decoupled version off the main HT.
 There is also a lot less heat as the dropping resistors were dissipating about 40W.
 Each are choke input for best regulation and smooth operation of the rectifiers.
 I’ve used 6CL3 damper diodes now in place of the previous MV types as there was no future for them being hard to get and expensive.
 Similarly, I was using mercury for the first stage but had no spares going forward so used a direct heated 4V rectifier, DW4 which could use the same filament transformer.
 I prefer the sound to the MV rectifiers so suspect I had some RF interference now the chassis was a lot more compact.
 The supplies are connected to the audio chassis via 1000V rated shrouded 2mm test plugs and sockets.
-The double switches are now not required as there’s no need to preheat the MVs; the damper diodes and DHT rectifier ensure a slow ramp up of the HT supplies.
+The double switches are not now required as there’s no need to preheat the MVs; the damper diodes and DHT rectifier ensure a slow ramp up of the HT supplies.

 The LT supplies for the filaments are a voltage controlled current source (VCCS) design from the Audio-Talk forum which were suitable for the majority of lower current and voltage DHTs.
 They were modified to run the GM70 at higher voltage and current.
 The Meanwell SMPS were used to save space, weight and cost.
 There might be a downside but I’m not sure what that would be over conventional supplies.
 I’m not aware of high frequency artifacts using them like this.
 They had been used to run the GM70 direct via a CMC choke to good effect however the VCCS does improve performance.
 Rod Coleman and Guido Tent have similar DHT supplies.
 The VCCS supplies have all the advantages of DC, quiet, without the disadvantages that many DC supplies have compared to AC.
 The combination of well smoothed HT and these filament supplies means the amplifier is very quiet.
-Only when I stick my ear right in the speaker can I tell it’s on.

 The bias supply is more complicated than many PP amplifier bias supplies.
 I think there is an assumption that they don’t need to be that good as it’s low current and the PP stage cancels any noise.
 As the grid resistance needs to be kept under 30k, the bias supply draws 8mA so not that low in current hence the more sophisticated design.
 I’ve found the better I made it, the better the sound.
 I may not have finished in this area yet.

 The 4P1L, configured as triodes are transformer coupled to the GM70s.
 4P1L is a small transmitter valve and can be used as finals so in effect the GM70s are being driven by a small power amp.
-It is probably not an easy amplifier to drive and should be driven by a relatively low impedance line stage or similar.

 I used fixed bias to again, reduce the heat, have easy adjustment of the DC balance and gauge the effect of bias point on the sound quality.
 The DC resistance in the GM70 grid should be kept under 30k to ensure stability and prevent the GM70s from runaway.
 The GM70 has the advantage of no top cap keeping the high voltages inside.
 It is relatively easy to drive, fantastic value for money and sounds great.
 Apparently the copper versions are a step up in some areas but come at too great a cost for me.